Interview with Tokuhiko Kise of Japanese Furniture Company TRUCK

 Their design ethos is to make furniture that they want for themselves, regardless of fashion or trend, with items taking on a simplistic but handcrafted style.
 The company takes great pride in using natural materials such as wood and leather, but they also mix in steel where it sees fit, overall creating furniture to be used for a long time.

+As our interest has matured towards the handmade nature of design, mainly specialising in Japanese and Scandinavian crafts, it made sense to interview Tok and see what he had to say regarding his company and profession.
 As you can imagine, with such a premise on quality they’ve also taken this through to the building that houses their product and workshop.
 For 13 years they were based in Tamatsukuri, in Chuo Ward, Osaka.
 Then, in September 2009, they made a big move to a place they’d built (documented in their book TRUCK nest) in Asahi Ward, which brings together TRUCK, the AREA2 shop, the workshop, Atelier Shirokumasha and Bird.
 Bird is their cafe where customers can kick back and relax, drink coffee and eat some nice food.

 1. Firstly, could you tell us a little bit about yourself and what do you do?

 I’m Tokuhiko Kise.
 I run a furniture company in Osaka, Japan.
 It’s all designed by me and handmade by my staff in our workshop.
 It’s sold in our store which is just upstairs from the workshop.